manzyuk/ariadne-el/README.md

 The function `ariadne-goto-definition` queries the Ariadne server about the location of the definition of a name at point and jumps to that location.
-Bind it to a key, for example as follows:
+Bind `ariadne-goto-definition` to a key, for example as follows:

     (require 'ariadne)
     (add-hook 'haskell-mode-hook